markobis2012/angkols/README.md

 # Ankols SI System

-Sales and Inventory System for Angkols
+Sales and Inventory System for Angkols.